Cwickniss/watson-assistant-multi-bot-agent/README.md

 ![BotActions](images/bot_actions.png)

 - Click `View API Details`.
-- Copy and save `Workspace ID` for later use.
+- Copy and save `Workspace ID` for in a text file for later use, along with a note about which bot it came from.
-- Repeat above steps in section [Configure application with bots details](#3-configure-application-with-bots-details) for all the other bots also.
+- Repeat above steps for all the other bots as well.
+You should end up 3 workspace IDs, one for each bot (Agent, Weather, and Travel)

-- Go to IBM Cloud dashboard and click on the Watson Assistant service instance.
+- Go back to your Watson Assistance Service instance (back on `cloud.ibm.com`)
 - Copy `API Key` and `Url` using the copy buttons as shown in below image or using the `Show Credentials` and copying the field contents.
 Save them in a text file for later use.
 ![CopyAPIKeyAndUrl](images/CopyAPIKeyAndUrl.png)

 ### 3.2 Update manifest.yml file with the details gathered

-- Under project parent folder, open `manifest.yml` file for editing.
+- Back in the `watson-assistant-multi-bot-agent` project parent folder, open `manifest.yml` file in a text editor
 - Update `ASSISTANT_IAM_API_KEY` with Watson Assistant service instance's API Key as noted in section [Gather required details](#31-gather-required-details)
 - Update `ASSISTANT_IAM_URL` with Watson Assistant service instance's Url as noted in section [Gather required details](#31-gather-required-details)
 - Update `WORKSPACE_ID_AGENT`, `WORKSPACE_ID_TRAVEL`, `WORKSPACE_ID_WEATHER` with Workspace IDs of respective bots as noted in section [Gather required details](#31-gather-required-details)

-Updated `manifest.yml` file looks as below
+Updated `manifest.yml` file should look like the image below.
+Make sure to have a space after the colon.
+Save this file when completed.

 ![Manifest](images/manifest.png)

 ## 4. Deploy application to IBM Cloud
-- On command prompt, navigate to project parent folder
+- On command prompt, navigate to project parent folder `watson-assistant-multi-bot-agent`
 - On command prompt, login to IBM Cloud using `ibmcloud login` or `ibmcloud login --sso` (for federated login).
 - Ensure that you are in the right organisation, space and region using the below command.
 ```
-ibmcloud target
+ibmcloud target --cf
 ```
 - Run the below command to deploy the application to IBM Cloud.
 ```